Reggie Lewis Track and Athletic Center: Basketball

 The Reggie Lewis Center also features a basketball gymnasium that can seat up to 1,300 people.
 It also has provisions for volleyball and wrestling.

 Other

 Also in the Center is a dance studio, a weight and fitness room, shower/locker facilities, seminar rooms, and more.
 The field house and gymnasium can also both be used for meetings and seminars on a larger scale.
-The annual Boston Vegetarian Food Festival has been held there for 15 of its 17 annual iterations, drawing tens of thousands of attendees.

-Lastly, The Reggie Lewis Center also houses Bay State Physical Therapy.
-One of Boston's best outpatient physical therapy clinics, where they provide services to residents of the Roxbury community as well as the Metro Boston area.
+The annual food festival of the Boston Vegetarian Society has been held here numerous times.
+The center also houses Bay State Physical Therapy, a Boston-based outpatient physical therapy clinic, which provides services to residents of the Roxbury community as well as the metro Boston area.

 Principal tenants

 While there are many tenants of the Reggie Lewis Center, some include: